-To determine if you or a loved one has an addiction to drugs, you must know what the signs are.
+To determine if you or a loved one has an addiction to drugs, you must know the signs of prescription drug abuse.
 Even drugs that are not illegal can cause severe problems.
 For example, prescription drugs can cause long-term dependency.
 In addition, quitting opioid drugs and other prescription drugs can result in uncomfortable, if not life-threatening, symptoms.
-Therefore, you need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug detox center in FL.
+Therefore, you need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug addiction treatment program in Jacksonville.

 What Is Prescription Drug Addiction?

 In the United States, millions of people misuse prescription drugs, and millions more still develop a dependency even though they follow their doctor’s directions.
 Prescription medications are potent, which is why they are effective.
 Yet, for some, they can lead to a substance use disorder if their use is not closely monitored.
 Misusing a prescription once does not indicate an addiction.
 However, addiction often starts with the misuse or abuse of these drugs.